How to keep your immune system strong and healthy to fight COVID – 19 – What works and what does not.

 4. Find ways to reduce your stress level.

 Stress is horrible for the immune system and can inhibit its ability to fight diseases and keep you well.
 Stress releases the hormone corticosteroid, which can suppress the immune system by lowering the number of lymphocytes (a type of white blood cell that fights bacteria and viruses).
 Simply Psychology explains this full process in greater detail.

 Right now, especially when we are extremely stressed and scared of what will happen in the future, it’s easier said than done.
 However, doing something every day to decrease your stress level will significantly help to keep your immunity up.
 If that means painting, doing yoga, drawing, sewing, taking a hot bath, reading a book or magazine, meditating or praying, playing with your dog or anything that can help you reduce your stress.
 Read more about stress management.

 Often time people find stress relief with meeting with a health coach.
-Tracy Lira, our certified health coach has great things with our clients.
+Tracy Lira or Andi Coffee, our certified health coaches, are awesome in this area.
 You can learn by setting up a Learn More call for free.

 5. Get your probiotics in the natural form, from food, not supplements.